How it Works

 These timeouts must be defined in the test configuration.

-When you use the rsmp gem to wait for RSMP message, you must provide a timeout.
-If the desired message is not received in time, an exceptions is raised.
+When you use the rsmp gem to wait for RSMP messages, you must provide a timeout.
+If the desired message is not received in time, an exception is raised.

 Configurations